emard/FleaFPGA-JTAG/readme.md

 to work with FT231X and Lattice ECP5 FPGA.
 On ULX3S boards it uploads 1MB bitstream.vme file in about 22 seconds.

+Active source is [FleaFPGA-JTAG-linux](FleaFPGA-JTAG-linux), contains "makefile" rules to compile for linux and win32.

+Obsolete win32-only source is [FleaFPGA-JTAG-win32](FleaFPGA-JTAG-win32).

 Original readme follows:

 ## FleaFPGA-JTAG utility source (for Windows and Linux)